'Smaug' fires up 'Hobbit' sequel with $8.8 million on Thursday

-LOS ANGELES The second installment of "The Hobbit" franchise fired up the box office during midnight showings on Thursday with U.S. ticket sales of $8.8 million, movie studio Warner Bros. said on Friday.
+LOS ANGELES The second instalment of "The Hobbit" franchise fired up the box office during midnight showings on Thursday with U.S. ticket sales of $8.8 million (£5,400,761), movie studio Warner Bros. said on Friday.

 Made for a $250 million budget, the film is likely to be one of the year's highest-grossing films, with $1 billion expected in worldwide ticket sales.